fastrgv/SliderPuzzles/README.md

 * Removed Win64 build.
 * Now using GNU Ada rather than defunct AdaCore compiler.

-**ver 2.4.0 -- 23dec21**
-* Updated gnatcoll libraries on OSX & w32; removed unused libgpr.a.
-* All "assets", including datafiles & soundfiles, now have licenses compatible with the GPLv3 license.

-**ver 2.3.9 -- 05nov21**
-* Added example script to build using Gnu/Gnat.
-* Refined libraries and build scripts.
-* Replaced libgnatcoll.a with one from GitHub.

-**ver 2.3.8 -- 21oct21**
-* Besides Win64, there is now a Win32 build, to support older platforms.
 * Improved adaOpenAL binding code.

 **ver 2.3.7 -- 18oct21**